Characteristics of the Best Company Names

 Dot-Com’s Crush the Competition

-Finding #1: Dot-Com’s Rule.
+The first characteristic of a great company names is actually the domain extension.
 An overwhelming number of the Inc. 5,000 fastest growing companies use a dot-com domain extension as their primary internet web address.
 A whopping 95.1 percent (4,748 companies)¹ employed the dot-com extension.
 Of the firms that used a “non-com” domain extension, the distance second place domain of choice was dot-net with 3.1 percent (155 companies).
 The remaining 1.8 percent (93 companies) were wildly (and sparsely) distributed to the also-ran TLD extensions.²

 “The results conclusively confirm that dot-com is king,” says John William Geranios, Ph.D. the Managing Partner at Brandings.com.
 “When over 95% of the fastest growing companies use a dot-com extension as their primary internet address that’s evidence of the collective consumer expectation that dot-com means business.
 In an environment where hundreds of new extensions are being introduced, growth firms increasingly rely on the strength and stability of the dot-com extension.”